 School closings and/or emergency information will be sent out via School Messenger, the PTSC alert system.
 Please make sure that your child's school has your correct email address, cell phone number, and home phone number so that you will receive these messages.
-Closings will also be posted at www.ptsc.k12.in.us and on the Porter Township School Corporation Facebook page as well as on Twitter (#ptsc).
+Closings will also be posted at www.ptsc.k12.in.us and on the Porter Township School Corporation Facebook page.